CPME/mathemagic/README.md

 - `mathemagic.py`: Core functionality for converting natural language to Python code and executing it
 - `server.py`: MCP server that provides API endpoints for the calculator
 - `cli.py`: Command-line interface for interacting with the calculator

+# TODO
+1. Clean up python output through server (currently outputs in a dict and not pretty)
+1.
+1. Update to use openrouter
+1. Add symbolic math support
+1. Add linear algebra support
+1. Add tests
+1. Astropy support?
+1. Auth as alternative to .env for remote use?